 The amount of time you have to file a personal injury claim in the state of Nevada, called the statute of limitations, is generally two years from the date that the accident happened or the injury was discovered.
 This applies to a number of personal injury areas, including:

 If you miss this two year deadline, you likely lose your ability to negotiate for fair compensation.
 So speak with an attorney experienced in Nevada motorcycle accident claims and personal injury law right away.
-This way, you and your legal team can build the strongest case possible and you can receive the compensation you deserve.
+This way, you and your legal team can build the h6est case possible and you can receive the compensation you deserve.

 Personal injury, wrongful death, defective product, or other civil case law could play a role in your case.
 Criminal law could also play a role if a party is prosecuted for a crime related to the accident, such as driving under the influence or hit-and-run.
 A skilled attorney with experience winning for motorcycle accident victims in Nevada can help you understand how these laws could affect your case.